How to Start Your Own Women Led Business: Inspirational Guide 2021

 Some Notable Examples Of Women Led Businesses Who Are Big On Creating A Difference

-Jessica Alba is the co-founder of the Honest Company.
+The co-founder of the Honest Company.
 Jessica was infuriated at the hidden, harmful ingredients marketers put into their products.
 Alba’s motivation came from starting her own family, when she tested a baby detergent, she got a skin rash which inspired her to take the matter into her own hands and came up with an eco-friendly solution to the problem.

 She found The Honest company in collaboration with Brian Lee.
 The brand initially began as an online shopping site but eventually, the company expanded and its products started to get stocked at big stores like Costco Whole Foods.
 Keeping its dedication sustainability maintained, Alba takes care of more than 500 employees.

-Sheryl Sandberg is Silicon Valley’s most celebrated and powerful woman and for all the rightful reasons.
+Silicon Valley’s most celebrated and powerful woman and for all the rightful reasons.
 A Harvard graduate, a former Google vice president, founder of the LeanIn.org- a non-profit organization dedicated to gender equality and women empowerment and as if all this wasn’t enough, Sheryl is currently the chief operating officer at Facebook and works in tandem with Zuckerberg to lead the world’s most renowned social media website.
 In 2014, Sheryl signed The Giving Pledge with her husband, Dave Goldberg.
 Dave, unfortunately, died the next year, in 2015.
 However, Sheryl continues to donate from her 2 billion fortune to various charities.

-Mary Barra is the first woman to rise to the CEO level at any major global automaker company.
+She is the first woman to rise to the CEO level at any major global automaker company.
 She has spent her entire career keeping the 100-plus-year history and performance of the mechanical goliath General Motors alive.
 In her efforts to protect General Motors from the ever-increasing innovations that disrupt the market, she has presided over several other projects and investments such as in the ride-sharing facilities such as Lyft, Maven-a tool for software and project management, acquisition of a self-driving car initiative called Cruise Automotive and other future-based solutions for mobility.

-Debbie Sterling – as a student of mechanical engineering at Stanford, Debbie was concerned by the lack of women in her program.
+As a student of mechanical engineering at Stanford, Debbie was concerned by the lack of women in her program.
 Even after graduating, Sterling was still bothered by the lack of female engineers in the marketing domain.
 So, she finally decided to dig deeper into the problem.
 She quit her job and dedicated a year to learn the cause behind the gender gap that she had so keenly observed in STEM-related fields.
 She researched the female brain and held meetings with neuroscientists to gain an understanding of the problem.

 Sterling’s exploration disclosed to her that young girls have innate verbal abilities and are open to story tales.
 So, she came up with GoldieBlox, a toy company that would pair a construction kit with a book starring an inventor, Goldie who loves to build.
 The aim was to instill an early interest in engineering in young girls and to demolish the stereotypical notions that hard sciences are meant for only men.